Amine0237/CPP/README.md

 # My Project
 ### This repository will contain my solutions to some competitive programming problems.
 ### Depending on the topic of the problem, I'll push it to a specific branch.
-### The 'ProblemsLinks' file will contain links to the problems I solved.
+### This README.md file will contain the links to the problems I solved, depending on the branch you have selected.
 ### The 'Solutions' folder will contain my solutions to these problems.